 Though you wouldn’t normally think it, you can experience all of these “wilderness adventures” within a 40-minute drive of the Singapore CBD.

-Asia's first river-themed wildlife park, the 12-hectare space features animals from eight major river systems of the world, including the Mekong River, Amazon River, the Congo, the Ganges and the Mississippi.
+Asia's first river-themed wildlife park, the 12-hectare River Safari features animals from all the major river systems of the world, including the Amazon, Nile, Congo, Mekong, Ganges, Yangzte, and Mississippi.

-Already home to the world’s largest oceanarium, Singapore gets to add another watery accolade to its list thanks to River Safari -- the world’s largest freshwater aquarium.
+Already home to the world’s largest oceanarium, Singapore added another watery accolade to its list in 2013 thanks to River Safari -- the world’s largest freshwater aquarium.